-How to Choose Between Enclosure Styles
+How to Choose Between Sheet Metal Enclosure Styles

 Here at Protocase, we can make just about any kind of sheet metal or CNC machined enclosure.
 Whatever you’re envisioning, we can build your design in 2-3 days (with no minimum order).
+We have plenty of templated sheet metal enclosure styles for you to choose from.

 From rackmounts to consolets, L-shape and everything in between, there are many enclosure styles that we offer, which can be customized to fit the requirements of each individual customer.
 With that many options available, it can sometimes be overwhelming sifting through all of the possibilities, especially if you are unfamiliar with sheet-metal design and fabrication.